ellmetha/django-machina/README.rst

 * Topic subscriptions: a user can get a list of all topics to which he subscribed
 * A view to get all the posts of a forum member
-* Display a list of recent posts in users' profiles

 Authors
 =======